WALK TALL - Walking Group

 When and how often does the walking group meet?

-Usually on a Wednesday late afternoon and evening, weekly.
-The odd additional walk is also included.
+We meet on a Wednesday late afternoon/evening.
+There's sometimes an additional walk added due to demand.
 Once accepted into the group, I publish walks for the month.
 Members get to pick the walks that they wish to go on

 Who participates in this walking group?